savob/savobajic.ca/content/projects/personal/website.md

 is viewable by anyone with just an HTML parser.
 To that end I am try to stick to only formatting the website with CSS, and so far I have been successful at sticking to it.

-The layout of my website is kept basic for now, largely given my CSS abilities.
-The design used is inspired (stolen) from a print portfolio of my projects that I prepared at the end of my third year studies, roughly April 2019. *(I still need to grab that font!)*
+The design used is inspired (stolen) from a print portfolio of my projects that I prepared at the end of my third year studies, roughly April 2019, with the help of my sister. *(I still need to grab that font!)*

 <figure>
 <img src="/images/website-portfolio-clip.png">